Pointy shoes hurt

 When I was a young woman, I refused to wear pointy shoes.
 They hurt my feet.
-It took some doing, but I found non-pointy shoes from Fred Braun, Bass and Keds.
-I wore comfortable sandals, going so far as to have them made to fit my feet — simple, flat and strappy.
+It took some hunting, but I found round-toed shoes.
+I wore comfortable sandals, even having them made for my feet — simple, flat and strappy.
 I owned boots with square toes made in England or Australia.
-I thought mini skirts looked ridiculous on any anyone over 16, so for a brief unhappy interval, I made my own.
-That was less successful as people looked at me and said “Ah, you must have made that yourself.”
-I don’t think it was a compliment.
+I would not wear shoes that caused me pain.

-I still won’t wear clothing I don’t like.
-I won’t wear anything uncomfortable.
-I didn’t care about fashion when I was 20 and I care a lot less at 65.
+I still won’t wear clothing I don’t like or is uncomfortable.
+I didn’t care about fashion when I was 20 and I care less today.

 Being unfashionable has advantages.
-It saves you money.
-If you don’t need to have the latest thing, you won’t need to replace your wardrobe when whoever decrees what’s “In” and “Out” changes his/her/their mind.
-I have a pea coat — a real one, made for the U.S. Navy — that is as warm and attractive as it was 35 years ago.
+It saves money.
+If you don’t need the latest thing, you need not replace your wardrobe when what was “In” goes “Out.”
+I have a pea coat made for the U.S. Navy as warm and attractive as it was 35 years ago.

-My big Dell computers were bought with an eye toward running everything I have now plus anything that I might need in the forseeable future.
-I bought computers with as much memory as the operating system will support.
-I got the highest resolution HD monitors available.
-I bought huge, fast hard drives and two external drives to deal with data overflow and as insurance against losing a hard drive.
-I included the biggest baddest video cards the machines would support, Blue-ray reader/writer units, and sound cards that will support any system I feel inclined to hook up.
-These computers won’t be obsolete any time soon.
+My computers were bought with an eye toward running everything I have now plus anything I might need in the near future.
+I bought computers with as much memory as I could get.
+I got the highest resolution monitors available.
+I bought fast hard drives and big external drives as back ups.
+I got the best video cards the machines would support, Blue-ray reader/writers, and sound cards to support any system I want to hook up.

-If we aren’t hit by a tornado, tsunami, or earthquake, as far as computers go, I’m set.
-I figure I’m good to go for 5, maybe 10 years or more.
-And, almost everything is upgradeable.
+If we aren’t hit by a tornado, tsunami, or earthquake, as far as computers go, I’m set for a while, a few years at least.
+And most everything is upgradeable.

 “The sky is falling,” cried Chicken Little.
 “PC sales have flattened out!”